edsp2016/LexieProject/README.md

 For more than 600 movies ranked by global box office revenues over 7 decades, most of them are released after year 2000.
 There might be several reasons:
 ![alt tag](https://github.com/edsp2016/LexieProject/blob/master/Rproject/pics/year.jpeg)

-(1).
+- (1).
 There is a price inflation over time
-(2).
+- (2).
 Movie industry keeps booming, watching movie has become one important entertainment in people's daily life.
-(3).There is a raid overseas movie markets expansion since 21st century.
+- (3).There is a raid overseas movie markets expansion since 21st century.
 In order to prove 1 and 2, we use the adjusted data which eliminates price inflation and only focuses on domestic market to see the bar color changes.
 ![alt tag](https://github.com/edsp2016/LexieProject/blob/master/Rproject/pics/group_by_year.jpeg)
 2.Overseas markets expand after year 1987
 ![alt tag](https://github.com/edsp2016/LexieProject/blob/master/Rproject/pics/over%20seas%20market.jpeg)
 3.The effect of price inflation
 ![alt tag](https://github.com/edsp2016/LexieProject/blob/master/Rproject/pics/inflation.jpeg)

+The pink one refers to the domestic box office revenues after adjusting for the price inflation.
+Compared to the original blue histogram, it is flatter.

 ###### The story behind movies